bodo-ai/Bodo/docs/source/pandas.rst

 * :meth:`pandas.Series.isin`
   `values` argument supports both distributed array/Series and replicated list/array/Series
 * :meth:`pandas.Series.rename` (only set a new name using a string value)
-* :meth:`pandas.Series.reset_index` only default arguments supported.
+* :meth:`pandas.Series.reset_index` For MultiIndex case, only dropping all levels supported.
-  Also, requires Index name to be known at compilation time.
+  Requires Index name to be known at compilation time if `drop=False`.
 * :meth:`pandas.Series.tail` (`n` argument is supported)
 * :meth:`pandas.Series.take`
 * :meth:`pandas.Series.equals`